rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/tasks-index.md

 Rails application.

-[Next up](/tutorials/rails/task-relation) we're going to fine-tune our index page and configure a task maper so we can have convenient data-access objects in our views rather than the plain hashes.
+[Next up](/tutorials/rails/task-relation) we're going to fine-tune our index page and configure a task mapper so we can have convenient data-access objects in our views rather than the plain hashes.